-Recent decades have shown mammoth technological advancements that have paved way to new trends, pushing to the limit the growth of computing needs.
+Recent decades have shown mammoth technological advancements that paved the way to new trends, pushing to the limit the growth of computing needs.
 In fact, the number of devices per chip and systems performance has drastically increased.
 For that reason, the hunger for more performance and integration has speed up trends in logic scaling.

 Sri Samavedam, Senior Vice President of CMOS Technologies at imec noted many applications that drive leading edge CMOS logic scaling.
 Indeed, the last decade alone has seen tremendous growth in compute needs for machine learning training.